Artificial intelligence controversies

-There have been many debates on the societal effects of artificial intelligence (AI), particularly in the late 2010s and 2020s, beginning with the accelerated period of development known as the AI boom.
-Advocates of AI have emphasized its potential to solve complex problems and improve the quality of life of humans.
-Detractors have argued that AI presents dangers and challenges involving ethics, plagiarism and theft, fraud, safety and alignment, environment impacts, unemployment, misinformation, artificial superintelligence and existential risks.
+A broad range of public, academic, and political debates regarding the societal effects of artificial intelligence (AI) have intensified particularly in the late 2010s and 2020s, coinciding with an accelerated period of development known as the AI boom.
+While advocates emphasize the technology's potential to solve complex problems and enhance human quality of life, detractors highlight a wide array of dangers and challenges.
+These include concerns over ethics, plagiarism and theft, fraud, safety and alignment, environmental impacts, technological unemployment, and the spread of misinformation.
+It also covers severe future or theoretical challenges, such as the emergence of artificial superintelligence and existential risks.

-Pre-2020
+Social movements have arisen in response to both AI as a problematic information source, and the impact AI data centers have on a community's natural resources, both physical and intellectual.
+Since the COVID-19 pandemic, parental efforts to nurture the emotional and environmental intelligence of their children have led to mandates to limit screen time and to discourage the use of AI in classrooms.

+2016

 Microsoft Tay chatbot (2016)

 On March 23, 2016, Microsoft released Tay, a chatbot designed to mimic the language patterns of a 19-year-old American girl and learn from interactions with Twitter users.
 Soon after its launch, Tay began posting racist, sexist, and otherwise inflammatory tweets after Twitter users deliberately taught it offensive phrases and exploited its "repeat after me" capability.
 Examples of controversial outputs included Holocaust denial and calls for genocide using racial slurs.
-Within 16 hours of its release, Microsoft suspended the Twitter acount, deleted the offensive tweets, and stated that Tay had suffered from a "coordinated attack by a subset of people" that "exploited a vulnerability."
+Within 16 hours of its release, Microsoft suspended the Twitter account, deleted the offensive tweets, and stated that Tay had suffered from a "coordinated attack by a subset of people" that "exploited a vulnerability."
 Tay was briefly and accidentally re-released on March 30 during testing, after which it was permanently shut down.
 Microsoft CEO Satya Nadella later stated that Tay "has had a great influence on how Microsoft is approaching AI" and taught the company the importance of taking accountability.